silhavyj/KIV-DS-Distributed-Cache/README.md

 python3 tree_structure.py
 ```

-Behind the scenes, the script connects to the zoonode whose IP address is retrieved from the environment variables.
-Using a DFS algorithm, it asks the zoonode for all paths it knows of.
+Behind the scenes, the script connects to the zoonode whose IP address is retrieved from the environment variables, and using a DFS algorithm, it asks it for all paths it knows of.

 An output of the script may look something like this.